pdgetrf/ArktosEdge/design/530_design.md

      width="65%"
      align="center"/>

+#### Scopes

 The scope of the inter-cluster communication feature is:

   1. pods from the same VPC and in different physical clusters to communicate
   2. pods from different VPCs in different physical clusters to communicate

+#### Network Virtulization

 The inter-cluster communication feature is to be built upon virtualizing K8s cluster networking space into VPCs and subnets.
-A VPC represents the network space for a certain organization or tenant, and contains one or many subnets which further divides the VPC into smaller spaces.
+A VPC represents the network space (e.g. a CIDR range) for a certain organization or tenant, and contains one or many subnets which further divides the VPC into smaller spaces.
 Communication between pods in the same cluster is implemented in project such as [CentaurusInfra/mizar](https://github.com/CentaurusInfra/mizar).
 For the edge inter-cluster communication feature, the following assumptions are used:

 - A VPC could span one or more edge-clusters
 - A subnet within a VPC can only belong to one edge cluster